We are a team of lifelong animal lovers who turned our passion into our profession.

 After working as an associate in several other practices, she decided it was time to have a hospital of her own and teamed up with Dr. Alissa to found Monroe Street Animal Hospital.
 Business ownership must run in the blood, as she learned the principles of management from her parents, who started Massey’s Sporting Goods.

-When she steps away from the hospital, she lives in Covington with her husband and teenaged daughter.
-Their family also includes a sweet Boxer, a precocious cat, a friendly lizard and a very chill Betta fish.
+When she steps away from the hospital, she lives in Covington with her husband and teenage daughter.
+Their family also includes a sweet Boxer, three precocious cats, a friendly lizard, and a very chill Betta fish.

 Alissa Whitney, DVM

 She met Dr. Paige when they worked together at another practice; they realized that they made a good team and decided to take the leap and start a hospital of their own.
 The fact that her family still lives a few blocks away is a happy bonus.

 Dr. Alissa particularly enjoys Internal Medicine and preventative health cases.
 She also has a special interest in shelter medicine after working in a variety of rescue settings.
 She does sometimes miss her time as a teacher and spent several years as an adjunct instructor for the Veterinary Technology program at Northshore Technical Community College.

 In her free time, she enjoys spending time with her family and their many, many animals.
 They have three outgoing Heeler mixes and three very spoiled cats.

 Samantha is a Madisonville native who grew up in Mandeville and graduated from MHS.
 She later studied Biological Engineering at LSU.
 Since moving back home, she has worked in management and customer service at several local businesses.
 Samantha now brings her experience and love for animals to the front of the house here at Monroe Street.